UNIT - 1

 biased by certain faiths and beliefs, but looks at religion as a whole.

-There are a lot of other different divisions of philosophy according to the subject
+a lot of other different divisions of philosophy according to the subject

 including, philosophy of science, mathematics, law, history, psychology and anthropology.
 It